-Will perform the duties and responsibilities required for ionizing radiation research projects.
+Perform the duties and responsibilities required for ionizing radiation research projects.

-Will have direct contact with patients in the form of an interview, screening, and instruct patients involved in research projects.
+Direct contact with patients in the form of an interview, screening, and instruct patients involved in research projects.
 In addition, the incumbent will be responsible for the interpretation of the radiographs, collect pertinent data and analyze statistical information for submission for research project.

-Will assist in the development of the research project and set parameters of imaging technique, film selection and radiographic imaging care in collaboration with diagnostic imaging faculty.
+Assist in the development of the research project and set parameters of imaging technique, film selection and radiographic imaging care in collaboration with diagnostic imaging faculty.

 Acquisition and primary processing of cone-beam computed tomography (CBCT) data sets according to the patients' individual treatment plan and imaging request.